Alexander I of Yugoslavia: Becoming crown prince

-A key event for Prince Alexander occurred on 27 March 1909 when his older brother, Crown Prince George, publicly renounced his claim to the throne after strong pressure from political circles in Serbia.
-Many in Serbia, including powerful political and military figures such as Prime Minister Nikola Pašić, as well as high-ranking officers Dragutin "Apis" Dimitrijević and Petar Živković, who did not appreciate the young man's impulsive nature and unstable, incident-prone personality, had long regarded George as unfit to rule.
-They believed that Prince Alexander had the makings of a fine sovereign.
-Prince Alexander donated a large sum of money to the Black Hand-oriented journal Pijemont (Piedmont) (founded in August 1911).
+In 1909, a scandal broke when Crown Prince George, Alexander's older brother, killed a servant by kicking him in the stomach.
+Following pressure from powerful figures such as Prime Minister Nikola Pašić and high-ranking officers Dragutin "Apis" Dimitrijević and Petar Živković, George publicly renounced his claim to the throne in March of that year in favour of Alexander.

-George killed his servant Kolaković by kicking him in the stomach, which served as the final straw.
-The death caused a huge scandal amongst the Serbian public as well as in the Austro-Hungarian press, which reported extensively on it, and 21-year-old Prince George was forced into renouncing his claim to the throne.

-In 1910, Crown Prince Alexander nearly died from stomach typhus and was left with stomach problems for the rest of his life.
-In the run-up to the First Balkan War of 1912–1913, Alexander played the role of a diplomat, visiting Sofia to meet Tsar Ferdinand of Bulgaria for secret talks for a Balkan League, which was intended to drive the Ottomans out of the Balkans.
-Both Bulgaria and Serbia had rival claims to the Ottoman region of Macedonia, and the talks with Ferdinand were difficult.
-Together with Tsar Ferdinand's son, Crown Prince Boris (the future Tsar Boris III of Bulgaria), Alexander traveled to Saint Petersburg to see the Russian Emperor Nicholas II to ask for Russian mediation on certain points that were dividing the Serbs and Bulgarians.
-In March 1912, Serbia and Bulgaria signed a defensive alliance that was later (May 1912) joined by Greece.
+In 1910, Alexander nearly died from stomach typhus and was left with stomach problems for the rest of his life.
+In the run-up to the First Balkan War, Alexander played the role of a diplomat, visiting Sofia to meet Tsar Ferdinand of Bulgaria for secret talks for a Balkan League to drive the Ottoman Turks out of the Balkans.
+Both Bulgaria and Serbia had rival claims to the Ottoman region of Macedonia, so Alexander, along with Ferdinand's son Crown Prince Boris, traveled to Petrograd to see the Russian Emperor Nicholas II to ask for Russian mediation.
+In March 1912, Serbia and Bulgaria signed a defensive alliance that was later joined by Greece in May 1912.